mattermost/docs/source/boards/work-with-cards.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Our templates provide some default card properties that can be customized or removed.
-In the Roadmap template, we include **Type** property, whereas in the Project Tasks template, we include a **Status** and **Priority** property.
+In the Roadmap template, we include **Type** property, whereas in the Project Tasks template, we include an **Estimated Hours** property.
 These properties are not exclusive to any template and can be easily re-created in any of the templates provided.

 Card descriptions
 -----------------

-Card descriptions can include visual elements such as images or GIFs.
+Card descriptions can include text with Markdown formatting, checkboxes, and visual elements such as images or GIFs.
 These images and GIFs are also included in card import and export data.

 Customize card properties
 -------------------------